CounterpartyXCP/Documentation/Installation/federated_node.md

 * `counterblock` and `counterblock-testnet`: Stores Counterblock asset info (images), etc in the `federatednode_counterblock-data` volume
 * `mongodb`: Stores the databases for `counterblock` and `counterblock-testnet` in the `federatednode_mongodb-data` volume

+Use `docker volume inspect <volume-name>` to display volume location.
 See `docker volume --help` for help on how to interact with Docker volumes.

 **Viewing logs**